coreos/coreos-xhyve/README.md

 -----------

  > - `xhyve`, on top of we built, is a young project, so expect bugs!
- >   You must be running OS X 10.10.3 (Yosemite) or later on a 2010
+ > - You must be running OS X Yosemite, 10.10.3, or later on a 2010,
- >   or later Mac (i.e. with a CPU that supports EPT) for things to work.
+ >   or later, Mac (i.e. one with a CPU that supports EPT) for things to work.
  > - if you use **any** version of VirtualBox prior to VirtualBox 4.3.30 then
  >   `xhyve` will crash your system either if VirtualBox is running, or had been
  >   run previously after the last reboot (see `xhyve`'s issues